CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 - expected function mapping: whether output is expected for particular input.
 It is even better if input is generated randomly and properties of the expected output are tested.
 - code coverage: check whether different input arguments (for example different switches or options) results in different expected outputs.
 Code coverage estimates from `coveralls.io`_ or `MOcov`_ can be useful in guiding which code needs more testing.
 Although code coverage is not a goal in itself, as a rule of thumb we like ``80%`` coverage and are very happy with coverage above ``90%``.
-- raise exceptions when expcted: test whether wrong or illegal inputs raise an exception (through ``assertExceptionThrown``).
+- raise exceptions when expected: test whether wrong or illegal inputs raise an exception (through ``assertExceptionThrown``).
 - modular: test one particular function (for unit tests), or whether multiple functions work together as expected (integration test)
 - no data dependencies: tests that use data as input should generate this data themselves.
 The :ref:`cosmo_synthetic_dataset` function can generate data in various modalities and parameters.
 We aim to not include binary files for testing.
 For example, some of our input and output tests actually generate files in AFNI, NIFTI, GIFTI and BrainVoyager format.